-(A) Whenever there is an emergency situation consisting of imminent or actual harm or hazard to human health or the environment, the emergency coordinator (or his designee when the emergency coordinator is on call , shall immediately do both of the following:
+(A) Whenever there is an emergency situation consisting of imminent or actual harm or hazard to human health or the environment, the emergency coordinator,or the emergency coordinator's designee when the emergency coordinator is on call , shall immediately do both of the following:

-(1) Activate internal facility alarms or communication systems, where applicable, to notify all facility personnel; and
+(1) Activate internal facility alarms or communication systems, where applicable, to notify all facility personnel .

-(C) In addition to the requirements set forth in paragraphs (A) and (B) of this rule, the emergency coordinator must assess possible hazards to human health or the environment that may result from the release, fire, or explosion.
-This assessment must consider both direct and indirect effects of the release, fire, or explosion, and must include, but not be limited to, the effects of any toxic, irritating, or asphyxiating gases that are generated, or the effects of any hazardous surface water run-offs from water or chemical agents used to control fire and heat-induced explosions.
+(C) In addition to the requirements in paragraphs (A) and (B) of this rule, the emergency coordinator shall assess possible hazards to human health or the environment that may result from the release, fire, or explosion.
+This assessment shall consider both direct and indirect effects of the release, fire, or explosion, and shall include, but not be limited to, the effects of any toxic, irritating, or asphyxiating gases that are generated, or the effects of any hazardous surface water run-offs from water or chemical agents used to control fire and heat-induced explosions.

-(D) If the emergency coordinator determines that the facility has had a release, fire, or explosion which could threaten human health, or the environment, outside the facility, he must report his findings as follows:
+(D) If the emergency coordinator determines that the facility has had a release, fire, or explosion which could threaten human health or the environment outside the facility:

-(1) If his assessment indicates that evacuation of local areas may be advisable, he must immediately notify appropriate local authorities.
-The emergency coordinator must be available to help appropriate officials decide whether local areas should be evacuated; and
+(1) If the emergency coordinator's assessment indicates that evacuation of local areas may be advisable, the emergency coordinator shall immediately notify appropriate local authorities , and shall be available to help appropriate officials decide whether local areas should be evacuated .

-(2) The emergency coordinator must immediately notify the Ohio EPA emergency response team by use of its twenty-four hour toll free telephone number-1-800-282-9378 and provide the following information:
+(2) The emergency coordinator shall immediately notify the Ohio EPA "Emergency Response Unit" at 800/282-9378 and provide all of the following information:

-(e) The extent of injuries, if any; and
+(e) The extent of injuries, if any .

-(E) During an emergency, the emergency coordinator must take all reasonable measures necessary to ensure that fires, explosions, and releases do not occur, recur, or spread to other hazardous waste at the facility.
-These measures must include, where applicable, stopping processes and operations, collecting and containing released waste, and removing or isolating containers.
+(E) During an emergency, the emergency coordinator shall take all reasonable measures necessary to ensure that fires, explosions, and releases do not occur, recur, or spread to other hazardous waste at the facility.
+These measures shall include, where applicable, stopping processes and operations, collecting and containing released waste, and removing or isolating containers.

-(H) The emergency coordinator must ensure that, in the affected area(s) of the facility:
+(H) The emergency coordinator shall ensure that in the affected areas of the facility:

-(1) No waste that may be incompatible with the released material is treated, stored, or disposed of until cleanup procedures are completed; and
+(1) No waste that may be incompatible with the released material is treated, stored, or disposed of until cleanup procedures are completed .

 (2) All emergency equipment listed in the contingency plan is cleaned and fit for its intended use before operations are resumed.

-(I) The owner or operator must note in the operating record the time, date, and details of any incident that requires implementing the contingency plan.
-Within fifteen days after the incident, the owner or operator must submit a written report on the incident to the director.
-The report must include:
+(I) The owner or operator shall note in the operating record the time, date, and details of any incident that requires the contingency plan to be implemented.
+Within fifteen days after the incident, the owner or operator shall submit a written report on the incident to the director.
+The report shall include all of the following:

-(6) An assessment of actual or potential hazards to human health or the environment, where this is applicable; and
+(6) An assessment of actual or potential hazards to human health or the environment, where this is applicable .